zmcartor/compoucherweb/index.md

     <p class="f5 lh-copy measure mt0-ns">
     PURPOSE is the difference between an accident, and progress.
     At Compoucher, all our happy accidents are on purpose.
-We strive to create authtentic, delightful moments in our products and for our clients.
+We strive to create authentic, delightful moments in our products and for our clients.
 Our only success metric is experiences that further real relationships, and enhance the future.
     </p>